thomasgpadilla/sourcecaster/README.md

 # ⚡ The Sourcecaster ⚡

-## Resource for Historians working with digital primary sources

 ### What it is

-[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") exists to gather useful commands that can help Historians work through common challenges that come up when working with digital primary sources.
+[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers useful commands that help Historians work through common challenges that come up when working with digital primary sources.

 ### What it's for

 Historians spend a lot of time in archives, physical and digital.
 Whether it's capturing images of sources with a camera, or gathering digitized versions, there comes a time when they need to manage, modify, and even augment the stuff.
 There are ways to go about this with something like the Python programming language, but it turns out a lot of what you need can be managed with small but powerful programs run via the command line (Terminal, if you're on a Mac).
-[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") exists to gather useful commands that can help Historians work through common challenges that come up when working with digital primary sources.
+[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers useful commands that help Historians work through common challenges that come up when working with digital primary sources.

 ### How you can help